Neutree/c_cpp_project_framework/README.md

 * Then export the variable `export MY_SDK_PATH=/home/neucrack/my_SDK` in the terminal, which can be placed in the `~/.bashrc` or `~/.zshrc` file, so that this variable will be automatically added every time the terminal is started
-* Then create a project anywhere, such as copy the entire folder of `example/demo1` to `/home/neucrack/temp/my_projects/demo1`
+* Then create a project anywhere, such as copy the entire content of the folder of `example/demo1` to `/home/neucrack/temp/my_projects/demo1`
 * Then clear the previous build cache (if there is one, ignore it if there is none)
 ```
 python3 project.py distclean